Articles > Healthcare > What is health informatics?

 Reviewed by Mark Jóhannsson, DHSc, MPH, Dean, College of Health Professions

 Technologies that collect and organize electronic records and data help healthcare facilities and systems run more efficiently and potentially deliver higher-quality care.
-For example, by gathering and organizing healthcare data into databases and registries, health informatics professionals make it possible for clinicians to track outcomes on a larger scale, providing valuable insights that can lead to improvements in treatment.
-In doing so, health informatics may also help make healthcare safer, more accessible and more affordable.
+For example, by gathering and organizing healthcare data into databases and registries, professionals in this field make it possible for clinicians to track outcomes on a larger scale, providing valuable insights that can lead to improvements in treatment.
+This has the potential to help make healthcare safer, more accessible and more affordable.

 Professionals who work in informatics help healthcare systems and providers use and apply these technologies.
 In this way, they play an important role in delivering better healthcare.